aroberthumes/AI-Driven-Product-Advisor/README.md

 # Dependencies
 Ensure you have the following Python packages installed:

-pandas
+- pandas
-scikit-learn
+- scikit-learn
-nltk
+- nltk

 You can install these packages using pip:

-Copy code
-pip install pandas scikit-learn nltk
+<pre lang="no-highlight"><code>pip install pandas scikit-learn nltk</code></pre>

-How to Use
+# How to Use
-Load your e-commerce dataset into a pandas DataFrame:
+Load the e-commerce dataset into a pandas DataFrame:

 python
 Copy code